ietf-wg-privacypass/base-drafts/draft-davidson-pp-architecture.md

 # Introduction

-The Privacy Pass protocol provides a privacy-preserving mechanism for authorization of clients with servers.
+The Privacy Pass protocol provides an anonymity-preserving mechanism for authorization of clients with servers.
 The protocol is detailed in
 {{draft-davidson-pp-protocol}} and is intended for use in performance-critical settings, such as while browsing the Internet.